relinkd/public-achievements/README.md

 **Get allowed status from identity wallet with hash**

 Call receiveAchievementFromIdentityWalletWithHash method in the Achievement canister from the identity wallet.
 Use the address of the local wallet, which performed this action, as an argument.
-The function checks the hash match and if everything is fine, it changes the status of the identity wallet's achievement to Allowed.
+The function checks the hash match and if everything is fine, it changes the status of the identity wallet's achievement to **'allowed'**.

 ```bash
 dfx --identity pa_identity_wallet canister call achievement receiveAchievementFromIdentityWalletWithHash "(principal \"$(dfx --identity pa_local_wallet identity get-principal)\")"